casus/minterpy/README.md

 ## Contributing to `minterpy`

 Contributions to the `minterpy` packages are highly welcome.
-We recommend you to have a look at the [CONTRIBUTING.md](./CONTRIBUTING.md) first.
+We recommend you have a look at the [CONTRIBUTING.md](./CONTRIBUTING.md) first.
 For a more comprehensive contribution guide visit the [Contributors section](link-to-developer-section) of the documentation.